thibaultcha/lua-resty-mlcache/README.md

     2. if the L2 cache does not have the value (L2 miss), it continues.
 3. creates a [lua-resty-lock], and ensures that a single worker will run the callback (other workers trying to access the same value will wait).
-4. a single worker runs the L3 callback.
+4. a single worker runs the L3 callback (e.g. performs a database query)
-5. the callback returns (ex: it performed a database query), and the worker sets the value in the L2 cache.
-It then sets it in its L1 cache as well (as-is by default, or as returned by `l1_serializer` if specified).
+   1. the callback succeeds and returns a value: the value is set in the L2 cache, then in the L1 cache as well (as-is by default, or as returned by `l1_serializer` if specified).
+   2. the callback failed and returned `nil, err`:
+      a. if `resurrect_ttl` is specified, and if the stale value is still available, it will be resurrected in the L2 cache.
+      b. otherwise, `get()` returns `nil, err`.
-6. other workers that were trying to access the same value but were waiting fetch the value from the L2 cache (they do not run the L3 callback) and return it.
+5. other workers that were trying to access the same value but were waiting are unlocked and fetch the value from the L2 cache (they do not run the L3 callback) and return it.

 Example: